canalplus/rx-player/doc/api/loadVideo_options.md

       1. the message (``Uint8Array``): The message from the CDM.
 Messages are Key System-specific.
       2. the messageType (``string``): The possible message types are all defined in [the w3c specification](https://w3c.github.io/encrypted-media/#idl-def-mediakeymessagetype).

-      This function should return either a Promise or an Observable instance which emits the licence on resolution.
-Observable instances are preferred as they can be canceled.
+      This function should return either synchronously the license, or a Promise which:
+        - resolves if the license was fetched with the licence in argument
+        - reject if an error was encountered

+      In any case, the license provided by this function should be of a ``BufferSource`` type (example: an ``Uint8Array`` or an ``ArrayBuffer``).

-      We set a 10 seconds timeout on this request.
+      Note: We set a 10 seconds timeout on this request.
+If the returned Promise do not resolve or reject under this limit, the player will stop with an error.
+If this limit is problematic for you, please open an issue.

   - ``serverCertificate`` (``BufferSource|undefined``): Eventual certificate used to encrypt messages to the license server.
     If set, we will try to set this certificate on the CDM.
 If it fails, we will still continue (albeit a warning will be emitted) to try deciphering the stream (the getLicense API will be triggered etc.).